sztupy/Gigabyte-P34W-v3-OSX86/README.md

 While the functionality is okay, some things are still not working, and I'm looking into them:

+- Only one USB 3 port works for now (the powered one, which is the left topmost one).
+This can probably be fixed with some portmapping config and DSDT patches.
 - ELAN touchpad driver has some quirks with two finger scrolling that is annoying.
 Also the driver is not open source, so fixing it won't be easy
 - Brightness keys still generate characters while using them.
 Similarly to the touchpad driver, this is closed source, so no easy fix yet.
 - SD Card reader doesn't work at all, and probably won't unless someone creates a driver from scratch.